jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Feedback Protection

-Attempts to detect audio feedback loops or loud noise in the first three seconds after you connected to a server.
+Attempts to detect audio feedback loops or loud noise in the first three seconds after you connected to a Server.
 Once detected, this feature will show a message and activate the "Mute Myself" button to mute you in your own mix.

 ### Input Balance